Jennifer Glass isn’t on her deathbed, but when it’s her time, she wants to go as she sees fit.

 What that translates to when helping dying patients is the core of the issue in the medical community.

-The American Medical Association (AMA) — which now only represents about 15 percent of all practicing U.S. doctors — has opposed physician-assisted dying for decades, saying allowing doctors to participate in the process would cause more harm than good.
+The American Medical Association (AMA) — of all practicing U.S. doctors — has opposed physician-assisted dying for decades, saying allowing doctors to participate in the process would cause more harm than good.

 “Physician-assisted suicide is fundamentally incompatible with the physician’s role as healer, would be difficult or impossible to control, and would pose serious societal risks,” its code of ethics state.